 You can’t say that you’re conformable with your fat body at the same time saying you’re worried about what other people think about your fat body.
 It’s one of the other.
 Either you’ve accepted how you are or you haven’t.
 If you have you shouldn’t be overly concerned about what others think.
-But if you haven’t accepted how you look then you post poorly written screeds with a bunch of examples but no coherent point.
+But if you haven’t accepted how you look then you might post poorly written screeds about being marginalized with a bunch of examples but no coherent point.

 Should white people be triggered by the white villains in games?
 Nope.
 They’d get laughed out the door if they complained that “too many video game villains are white” or that “white people aren’t taken seriously in a lot of character roles in games”.